Your website doesn't have to be WordPress!

-Since lots of people use WordPress, this initially seems like a great thing: if your designer goes missing-in-action, there’s others who can fill in the blanks.
+Since lots of people use WordPress, this initially seems like a great thing: if your designer goes missing-in-action, there's 9 others lining up at Upwork who can fill in the blanks.

-The reality is there’s a pretty wide range of skill levels.
+The reality is, there's actually a pretty wide range of skill levels.
 The barrier to starting to build a WordPress project is quite small.
-Just as an experienced contractor can mess up your home, an experienced developer can do just as much damage online.
+Just as an experienced contractor can mess up your home, an inexperienced developer can do just as much damage online.

-Complicating matters, you think you’re hiring an agency when in reality you’re hiring someone with just a couple months experience.
-We’ve seen this first hand when hiring talent for our own projects.
+Complicating matters, oftentimes you think you're hiring an agency when in reality you're hiring a single person, posing as an agency, with just a couple months experience.
+We've seen this first hand when hiring talent for our own projects.

 Don't Take Our Word for It